mikong/stanford-cryptography/README.md

 Let's experiment with a padding oracle attack against a toy website.
 Knowing that the website is vulnerable to a CBC padding oracle attack, our goal is to decrypt the ciphertext in the sample intercepted URL.

+### Week 5: [Meet-in-the-Middle Attack (MITM) on Discrete Log][week-5]

+Our goal is to write a program to compute discrete log modulo a prime _p_.
+In this project, we'll implement an algorithm that runs in time roughly √2^40 = 2^20 using a meet-in-the-middle attack.

 [week-1]: w1-many_time_pad/
 [week-2]: w2-aes/
 [week-3]: w3-file_auth/
 [week-4]: w4-padding_oracle_attack/
+[week-5]: w5-mitm_dlog/